Sanaldeli/Nonogram/README.md

 By following these steps, you can finish the game!

 Update

 - If you clean a spot, it will be shown completely cleared.
 Harder difficulties should be a lot convenient to solve.
 - Boxes per difficulty have been updated.
 It was almost impossible to solve hard difficulty before.
 Now you can!
+- If you find the boxes correctly on any row or a column, it will now clean it up.

 ![Screenshot 2022-02-01 140300](https://user-images.githubusercontent.com/90065524/151958298-75fc574a-d0b3-47a0-9b0a-2346efb8acf8.png)